Continuous Ensemble Weather Forecasting with Diffusion models: Continuous Ensemble Forecasting

 To address this shortcoming, a simple extension of the proposed model is to replace the fixed $Z$ with a stochastic process $Z(\mathcal{T})$ with continuous sample trajectories.
 The stochastic process is chosen to be stationary with marginal distribution $Z(t) \sim p_\text{noise}, \forall t\in\mathcal{T}$.
 This ensures that the generative model at any fixed $t$ is probabilistically equivalent with the fixed noise setting.
 Specifically, no changes to the training algorithm are needed since the training is based solely on time marginals.
 Allowing temporal stochasticity in the driving noise process results in a non-deterministic relationship between the states at different lead times, while we can keep the temporal consistency by ensuring that the driving process is sufficiently autocorrelated.
-A simple choice is to select $Z(\mathcal{T})$ as an Ornstein-Uhlenbeck process \citep{gillespie_exact_1996}, \( dZ(t) = -\rho Z(t)dt + \sqrt{2\rho} dW(t), \) for some correlation parameter $\rho > 0$ and $W(t)$ being Brownian motion.
-This is what we use in Algorithm~\ref{alg:ar-noise}.
-Alternatively, we can use a Gaussian process with stronger smoothness properties, e.g., with a squared exponential kernel.
-This could prove useful for formally proving time continuity of the resulting trajectories, but we leave such an analysis for future work.
+A simple choice is to select $Z(\mathcal{T})$ as an Ornstein--Uhlenbeck (OU) process \citep{gillespie_exact_1996}, \( dZ(t) = -\rho Z(t)dt + \sqrt{2\rho} dW(t), \) for some correlation parameter $\rho > 0$ and $W(t)$ being Brownian motion. {This process can be easily simulated from to generate a noise sequence $\{Z(t_i)\}_{i=1}^N$ for lead-times $\{t_i\}_{i=1}^N$, as done in Algorithm}~\ref{alg:ar-noise}. {The initial noise sample $Z(0)\sim\mathcal{N}(0,\mathbf{I})$ is perturbed according to the OU process by sampling new noise $\nu\sim\mathcal{N}(0,\mathbf{I})$ in each timestep.
+The update step in line 5 comes from the choice of an OU process for $Z(t)$ and corresponds to an exact simulation of the process at the specified lead times $\{t_i\}_{i=1}^N$, i.e., it guarantees the correct marginal distributions $z_i = Z(t_i)\sim\mathcal{N}(0,\mathbf{I})$ for all lead times.
+An alternative to the OU process is to use a Gaussian process with stronger smoothness properties, e.g., with a squared exponential kernel.
+This could prove useful for formally proving time continuity of the resulting trajectories also under a stochastic noise process, but we leave such an analysis for future work.